KeboHQ/wp-kebo-social/readme.txt

 == Changelog ==

+= 0.4.5 =
+* Bug Fix: Fixed a theme compatibility bug causing the share buttons to not be visible. (props Clorith)

 = 0.4.4 =
+* New Feature: Added Buffer to Share Button Services (with Counts).
-* Bug Fix: Now properly hides Share Buttons on password protected posts.
+* Bug Fix: Now properly hides Share Buttons on password protected posts. (props pixolin)
+* Note: An Email share button is in the works, coming soon.

 = 0.4.3 =
 * Bug Fix: Plugin now includes updated stylesheets (the build process was broken).